ccocchi/rabl-rails/README.md

 end
 ```

-Nodes are evaluated at the rendering time, so you can use any instance variables or view helpers inside them
+Nodes are evaluated at rendering time, so you can use any instance variables or view helpers within them

 ```ruby
 node(:url) { |post| post_url(post) }
 ```

-If you want to include directly the result into the current node, use the `merge` keyword (result returned from the block should be a hash)
+If the result of the block is a Hash, it can be directly merge into the response using `merge` instead of `node`

 ```ruby
 object :@user